TEKKEN-254/client/_posts/2021-04-07-code-of-conduct.md

 ---
 title: Code of Conduct adopted across Savanna FGC forums and competitions
-description: Following consultations with members of the community, Savanna FGC has introduced a Code of Conduct across its community forums and competitions with the aim of making the community safer and more inclusive for all.
+description: Following consultations with members of the community, an expanded Code of Conduct has been introduced with the aim of making the community safer and more inclusive for all.
 author:
 - tekken254